Patreon: CSAM

 Since its inception, Patreon has been widely criticized for its approach on handling and removing child sexual abuse material either drawn, photographed, or filmed.
 In March 2018, a petition that gathered nearly 37,000 signatures demanded that the company prohibit animators and artists from selling content depicting child rape.

 In August 2021, an Australian news agency reported that Patreon was hosting sexual content of children under 18 filmed in a psychiatric hospital in Prague, Czech Republic.
 In May 2022, social media influencer Michael McWhorter said he found sexually provocative pictures and videos of pre-pubescent children on Patreon categorized as NSFW and requiring the customer to be 18 years or older to view or purchase such content.
 In September 2022, following the laying off of several members of the Patreon security team, McWhorter published a follow-up video featuring a testimony from another user that she had reported CSAM she found to Patreon staff and it simply dismissed any concerns.
 Patreon rejected the statements, dismissing them as "dangerous and conspiratorial disinformation".

 In March 2023, Patreon announced its partnership with Tech Coalition, an internet agency with aims to combat child sexual exploitation and online child abuse.
 A few months later in June 2023, an investigation by the BBC discovered AI-generated sexual abuse images of children for sale on the website.
 Patreon eventually removed the accounts in question.

 Other

-In 2018, Patreon was accused of cracking down on ASMR (autonomous sensory meridian response) videos.
+In 2018, Patreon was accused of cracking down on ASMR videos.
 On October 24, 2020, Patreon announced that it would ban all accounts "that advance disinformation promoting the QAnon conspiracy theory".